GoogleCloudPlatform/jetty-runtime/tests/README.md

 From the jetty-runtime/tests directory:

 ```
-> mvn install -Plocal -Djetty.test.image=jetty:9.4
+> mvn install
 ```

-This will activate the 'local' profile and enable testing.
-The tests activated under this profile will make use of the locally installed image and tag referenced in the jetty.test.image property.
+The tests activated under this profile will make use of the locally installed image and tag referenced in the jetty.test.image property (default 'jetty:${docker.tag.short}').
 The spotify docker-maven-plugin is used to build the test docker container and the io.fabric8 docker plugin is used to manage the integration test lifecycle.
-Local tests may have a smaller scope as they are not intended to the complete Google Flex environment.
+Local tests may have a smaller scope as they are not intended to the complete Google Flexible environment.
 Local testing is intended to test and validate configuration of Jetty and basic environment.

 Remote Testing
 =====